Location

 Conference venue

-This year’s AutoUI conference is to be held at Stanford University in sunny California!
+This year’s AutoUI conference is to be held at Stanford in sunny California!

 Conference Address

-The AutoUI conference is to be held at the Paul Brest Hall, located at 555 Salvatierra Walk, Stanford, CA, 94305.
-Paul Brest hall is located near the Stanford Law School.
+The main venue for the Automotive User Interfaces 2024 conference is Paul Brest Hall, located at 555 Salvatierra Walk, Stanford, CA, 94305.
+Paul Brest Hall can be found within Munger Building 4 and across from the Stanford Law School.

 Parking